iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     PX4 Vertiq IO Parameters

 The parameters available in this subsection either control how PX4 talks to the modules, or parameters that are specific to the module.
-Parameters that are specific to the module are called out using ‘Module Param -’ in their description.
+Parameters that are specific to the module are indicated by ‘Module Param -’ in their description.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/module_parameters.png
     :align: center